dward2/BME547/syllabus.md

 be given as part of either class period preparation or during the class period itself.

-If a class member cannot join the class period for any reason, it is expected that this person will view the Zoom meeting recordings and complete the given daily assignment within 24 hours of assignment.
+If a class member cannot join the class period for any reason, they must contact the instructor ahead of time to make arrangements.
+It would then be expected that this person will view the Zoom meeting recording and complete any given daily assignment before the next scheduled class meeting.

+Before some lectures, a pre-recorded video may be assigned for viewing with an accompanying quiz.
+Watching the video and completion of the quiz is expected to be done before the class period begins.

+Attendance in class, watching pre-class videos, completing pre-class quizzes on time, and completion of assigned in-class activities will count for 15\% of your class grade.
+Eighty percent successful completion of these activities is required to earn the entire 15\%.
+Participation points will be decreased for completion rates less than 80\%.

-Completion of these assigned in-class activities (either during class or within the 24 hour window) will count for 15\% of your class grade.
-It is very understandable that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences or delayed daily work will be considered **excused** if they are communicated to your instructors at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form (STIF)](http://www.pratt.duke.edu/undergrad/policies/3531) **before** class.
+It is very understandable
+that students will have to miss class for job interviews, personal reasons, illness, etc.  Absences or delayed daily work will be considered **excused** if they are communicated to and approved by your instructors at least 48 hours in advance (subject to instructor discretion as an excused absence) or, for illness, through submission of a [Short Term Illness Form (STIF)](http://www.pratt.duke.edu/undergrad/policies/3531) **before** class.
 Unexcused absences will count against the participation component of your class